- DHL Express worldwide tracked shipping

 Using your Mongolian document abroad

-Our service-level promise is first-attempt acceptance by the destination Mongolian authority, and the measured first-pass rate sits in the high nineties.
+A properly legalised translation is normally accepted on first submission by the destination authority.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 - Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.